 I've had some major loses in my life.
 I'm not saying I'm the only one who has, but these are things that I've realised are in my art work and where the relevance of the feather comes from.

-There are a few people who were very important in my life, as I was growing up.
+There have been special people who were very important in my life, as I was growing up.
 In my early teens I lost my grandma (Nana).
 This was hard for me, as I watched my mum in so much pain, as she tried her hardest to comfort me.

 I remember having the day off school, as I was so upset when she died.
 My Nana was a big influence in my life, she looked after me and my brother when my mum went out to work.
 I have loads of great memories of what we did together.
 The first feather appeared that day, in the bedroom of all places.
 I didn't have any birds or bedding with feathers, as feathers affect my chest (I know and here I am using them every day) .
 I even breed poultry!
 Which is were I collect the feathers for my canvas.

 The next death in my teens was my grandfather.
 He was one of my inspirations for doing art.
 I used to draw with him all the time.
 Anyway, on the way to his funeral; actually in the funeral car a feather just floated in.

 My other was many years later in my early twenties.
 This was the best person in the world.
 Everyone that knew her called her Gran!
 But she was my gran and I was very proud of that.
 She is someone I strive to be like, as she was loved by everyone that new her.
 A very cheery, happy person.
 But this, as I was older hit me really hard.
 At the time I was studying to become a nurse, so I stepped up in the family and gave every spare moment to help look after her while she was ill.
 She also influenced my art, as we would draw and paint together.
 Guess what another feather appeared in her house!
 No birds anywhere!